raymak/cfr-focused-release/TESTPLAN.md

 ## TEST CONDITIONS
 Do the tests in Windows and in Firefox release (version 56).

+## NOTE: Small variations in size and visual styling between Windows and Mac OS (the screenshots) are OK

 ## Before starting the testing
-Look at the 'focused-cfr-shield-study-2@mozilla.com-1.0.4-signed.xpi' attachment in the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1412410).
+Look at the 'focused-cfr-shield-study-2@mozilla.com-1.0.5-signed.xpi' attachment in the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1412410).
 Download the attachment.
 This is the 'cfr-focused-release' addon.

 Look at the '@qa-shield-study-helper-1.0.0-signed.xpi' attachment in [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1407757).
 Download the attachment.
 This is the 'shield-qa-helper' addon.